tkylesh/ASP.NET-Core-2.0-Training/aspnet-core-and-the-cloud.md

-# URI Conventions of OData
+# ASP.NET Core and the Cloud

 # This Is an A-Head